Skip to main content

 See Registrants - Proof of Registration for the Certified Verification of Registration Request.
 Please include your registration number and the form the other jurisdiction provided to you, if applicable.

-You must obtain a minimum of 24 hours of continuing education (CE) in architectural health, safety, and welfare (HSW) prior to renewal.
-Be sure to review the specific continuing education requirements which may be found in the Oregon Administrative Rules under OAR 806-0100145.
-The Board automatically approves HSW courses that pertain to the practice of Architecture that have been approved by AIA, NCARB, or NAAB.
+You must obtain a minimum of 24 hours of continuing education (CE) in architectural health, safety, and welfare (HSW) subject matter courses during every two-year registration period.
+Be sure to review the specific continuing education requirements which may be found in the Oregon Administrative Rules under OAR 806-010-0145.

-No, certificates of completion, or transcripts, are only required to be submitted if a registrant has been randomly selected for a continuing education audit, or to reinstate an expired registration.
-It is the registrant's responsibility to maintain documentary evidence of compliance with the continuing education requirement.
+No. Certificates of completion, or transcripts, are only required to be submitted if a registrant has been selected for a continuing education audit, or to reinstate an expired registration.
+It is the registrant's responsibility to maintain documentary evidence of compliance with the continuing education requirements for a minimum of 2 years.
+Additional details may be found in OAR 806-010-0145.

 See Registrants - Professional Stamp.
 Every registered architect shall have a stamp or seal bearing the name of the registrant only, together with the city and state in which the architect's principal office is located.
 The stamp may include the architect's registration number issued by the Oregon Board.
 The stamp may be a crimp or rubber style hand stamp or a computer-generated (digital) stamp.